Panasonic GH5 versus Panasonic GX85

 |Sony A7 II (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||24.9||13.6||2449||90|

-Many modern cameras are not only capable of taking still images, but can also record movies.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GH5 provides a higher frame rate than the GX85.
 It can shoot video footage at 4K/60p, while the GX85 is limited to 4K/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the GH5 offers a substantially higher resolution than the one in the GX85 (3680k vs 2765k dots).
-The adjacent table lists some of the other core features of the Panasonic GH5 and Panasonic GX85 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Panasonic GH5 and Panasonic GX85 in connection with corresponding information for a sample of similar cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic GH5 (⇒ rgt)||3680||no||3.2||1620||swivel||YES||8000||12.0||no||YES|